venashial/phDOS/README.md

 *The backend server for phUNO*

 phDOS uses web sockets to communicate with clients.
-Data is stored in a document (MongoDB) database.

 ## Structure
 - `entry.ts`: start server